Marz Lovejoy

-Marz Lovejoy is a curator, model, author, producer, editor-in-chief, community organizer, and musician born in Minneapolis.
+Marz Lovejoy is a community organizer, student-midwife, curator, author, producer, editor-in-chief, model, and musician born in Minneapolis.

 Biography

 Marz was born in Minneapolis, Minnesota and raised in Los Angeles and San Diego.
 She has lived in New York for 11 years.
 She was influenced by music at an early age, as her father is a deejay and her mother, a writer.
 She graduated from the New York Film Academy in Los Angeles (NYFA) in 2010.
 Marz first began writing in poems high school, which eventually evolved into full-length hip-hop tracks.
 Marz initially garnered attention by spreading videos of herself freestyling across social networks such as YouTube.
 This led to her connecting with frequent collaborator, Polyester, who produced the bulk of her debut EP.

 Marz broke through and gained critical praise in April 2010 when she appeared on Pac Div's hit, “Shine.”
 After the success of “Shine,” Pac Div invited Marz to perform on their national tour, on which she opened for the group on 15 dates.
 On November 23, 2010, Marz released her debut EP, “This Little Light Of Mine” which was deemed a critical success, earning praise from outlets such as OkayPlayer.

 Since the release of “This Little Light Of Mine” Marz has performed around the country.
 In October 2010, she performed with Wu-Tang Clan members GZA and Raekwon in New York City during a CMJ showcase.
 West Coast legend DJ Quik also went on to invite Marz to perform at his Quik's Grooves concert series in Hollywood.
 In 2011, she performed at SXSW where she opened for Erykah Badu.
 Jon Pareles of the New York Times deemed Marz “among the best [he] heard” at the music festival.
 She performed at the 2011 A3C Hip-Hop Festival in Atlanta and the 2011 CMJ Festival where she opened for legendary hip-hop duo, M.O.P.
 She also performed at SXSW in March 2012, opening for GZA, who was backed by Grupo Fantasma.